 Best Disney Resort Hotel for Multigenerational Family Vacations

-Families looking for a hotel that appeals to multiple generations should try Disney’s Beach Club Resort (or its neighbor, Disney’s Yacht Club Resort).
+Families planning a multigenerational Disney vacation should try Disney’s Beach Club Resort (or its neighbor, Disney’s Yacht Club Resort).
 This deluxe-level hotel has one of the best pools at Walt Disney World, Stormalong Bay, a sandy-bottom pool with three different lagoon areas, a waterslide, and a shipwreck.
 Disney’s Beach Club is inspired by 19th century New England beach cottages, and older generations will appreciate the one- and two-bedroom “home-away-from-home” vacation villas.

 GRANDPARENTS WELCOME: 7 Family-Friendly Resorts Perfect for Multigenerational Vacations